guss77/recognizer-game/README.md

 is also available from most graphics suites, so if you aren't running on Linux you can use Gimp or other tools.

-Some logos simply don't work work well in pure black & white, so you'd find some images here to have some gray scales - at which point I try to minimize the dynamic range of the image.
+Some logos simply don't work well in pure black & white, so you'd find some images here to have some gray scales - at which point I try to minimize the dynamic range of the image.
 Gimp's "Color Levels" tool is very useful for that.
 Other logos simply do not work at all without color (for example, Nintendo 64) so I rather not add them to the game at all.